About This Article

 No. 17: Doublecheck Your Pregnancy Test Result With a Doctor

 Whether you feel like it or not, you do still need a doctor’s appointment to check your pregnancy test result.
 Remember that the pregnancy testing kit simply detects the pregnancy hormone, but it’s not capable of quantifying the amount of hCG.
 It definitely is not as accurate as a thorough check-up by your medical practitioner.
+The NHS recommends confirming pregnancy with your GP or midwife, who can provide proper antenatal care.
 You owe it to yourself and your baby to ensure you have excellent healthcare support throughout your entire pregnancy.

 No. 18: Be Aware of Evaporation Lines on Testing Strips